vesoft-inc/nebula-importer/README.md

 200,85.6,201,1
 ```

-In the preceding example, the source vertex of the edge is `:SRC_VID` (in column 4), the dest vertex of the edge is `:DST_VID` (in column 1), and the property on the edge is `follow.likeness:double`(in column 2), the ranking field of the edge is `:RANK` (in column 5.
+In the preceding example, the source vertex of the edge is `:SRC_VID` (in column 4), the destination vertex of the edge is `:DST_VID` (in column 1), and the property on the edge is `follow.likeness:double`(in column 2), the ranking field of the edge is `:RANK` (in column 5.
 The default value is 0 if you do not specify).

 #### Label（optional）